Once Deportivo F.C.: History

 Following the conclusion of the season, Once Deportivo sacked Pablo Quinones and hired Spaniard Juan Dieguez to be the new coach.
 The club bolstered their campaign with the hiring of international players such as Mexicans Marco Granados and Edgar Solis, Nicaraguan Luis Fernando Copete, and Salvaodran such as Marcelo Tejada.

 The club started the season strongly winning six games, drawing two games and losing three games.
-On March, 2020 the season was suspended due to coronavirus pandemic.
+In March 2020 the season was suspended due to coronavirus pandemic.
 A week later FESFUT the organiser of El Salvador football declared that the final round of matches and the final would be cancelled due to the coronavirus pandemic.
 The title was subsequently awarded to Once Deportivo, who finished on top of the points table after the eleven rounds that were played.
 This is Once Deportivo first title in their history.
 However, at the FESFUT extraordinary meeting on 29 April 2020, it was decided that the Clausura 2020 season title originally awarded to Once Deportivo would be retracted and the title would not be awarded.
-However, they would remain the third representative of El Salvador in the 2020 CONCACAF League.
+However, they would remain the third representative of El Salvador in the 2021 CONCACAF League.

+On the 13th of November, 2024 the club president Héctor Salazar announced on the club social media that the entire Once Deportivo board had resigned due to the club inability to continue to run the club, as the club had acquired 100,000 dollars' worth of debts.

+Despite financial issues and most of the board resigning, Once Deportivo finished sixth in the Primera division, they went on to defeat LA Firpo and Cacahuatique and reached the final for the first time in their history.
+The club shocked the nation powerhouse team FAS 2–1 in the final, thanks to goals for Josue Rivera and Jomal Williams to win the title for the first time in history.